adjerbetian/alexandre-djerbetian/README.md

 - **General**
   - [X] add a link to the source code repository on github
   - [X] change the home page picture
+  - [X] update resume
   - [ ] add the navbar for mobile
+  - [ ] add slide in / fade in animations on resume page
   - [ ] curve the navbar
   - [ ] add a *Not Found* page
 - **Content**